blaze-fire/Hackerearth_Image_classification/README.md

 ## Results

-Following are some of the predictions by the trained model
+Following are some of the predictions by the trained model <br><br>
 ![](images/test_predictions.png)<br>